-Soils from two different study sites in Germany were used, which differ in texture, organic matter content, and clay mineralogy.
-The soil in Giessen was characterized as Fluvic Gleysol on loamy sandy sediments over a clay layer (FAO taxonomy), where the soil texture was a silt clay (20%)sand, 40 % silt, and 40 % clay), and the organic matter content was 4.46 % (Jäger et al., 2003).
+- 95 Soils from two different study sites in Germany were used, which differ in texture, organic matter content, and clay mineralogy.
+The soil in Giessen was characterized as a stagno-fluvic Gleysol on loamy-sandy sediments over gley (FAO taxonomy) where the soil texture was a silt clay (20 % sand, 40 % silt, 40 % clay) and organic matter content was 4.46 % (Jäger et al., 2003).
 The volume fraction of clay minerals was ordered as vermiculite > vermiculite-illite interstratifications = illite > chlorite = kaolinite with overall high swelling capacity (Diel et al., 2019).
-The soil texture of the Haplic Chernozem at Bad Lauchstaedt was a silty loam (11% sand, 68% silt, and 21% clay), and the soil organic matter content was 2.05% (Altermann et al., 2005).
-The order of clay mineral fractions was illite > kaolinite > vermiculite (Dreibrodt et al., 2002), and the swelling capacity was comparably lower.
+The soil texture of the haplic Chernozem at Bad Lauchstaedt - 100 was a silty loam (11 % sand, 68 % silt, 21 % clay) and soil organic matter content was 2.05 % (Altermann et al., 2005).
+The order of clay mineral fractions was illite > kaolinite > vermiculite (Dreibrodt et al., 2002), the swelling capacity was comparably lower.
 Undisturbed samples were taken at both field sites below the grass cover at a depth of 5 cm with 250 cm3 aluminium sample cylinders.
-The mean bulk density of the undisturbed silt clay samples was 1.06 g cm $^{-3}$ (SD \pm 0.04), and that of the silty loam was 1.46 g cm-3 (SD \pm 0.06).
-In Bad Lauchstaedt, soil clods were taken from the surface of a ploughed bare fallow next to the grassland.
+The mean bulk density of the undisturbed silt clay samples was 1.06 g cm-3 (sd. ±0.04), that of the silty loam 1.46 g cm-3 (sd. ±0.06).
+In Bad Lauchstaedt, soil clods were taken from the surface of a ploughed bare fallow - 105 next to the grassland.
 In Giessen, clods were taken in the vicinity of the undisturbed soil cores from a ploughed grassland.
-Sampling took place in winter 2019-2020 before the first frost.
-Temperature profiles at 5, 10, and 20 cm depth below the soil surface from November to April 2017-2018 and 2018-2019 are provided in the Supplement (Sects.
-S1 and S2).

-Empty 250 cm3 cylinders were repacked with soil clods at a bulk density of $0.70 \,\mathrm{g\,cm^{-3}}$ (SD ± 0.01) for the silt clay and $0.85 \,\mathrm{g\,cm^{-3}}$ (SD ± 0.06) for the silty loam to simulate the loose packing at the very surface of a ploughed field (Daraghmeh et al., 2009).
+Sampling took place in winter 2019/2020 before the first frost.
+Temperature profiles in 5, 10 and 20 cm depth below the soil surface from November to April 2017/2018 and 2018/2019 are provided in the supplementary information (S1 and S2).
+Empty 250 cm3 cylinders were repacked with soil clods at a bulk density of 0.70 g cm-3 (sd. ±0.01) for the silt clay and 0.85 g cm-3 (sd. ±0.06) for the silty loam to simulate the loose packing at the very surface of a ploughed field (Daraghmeh et al., - 110 2009).
 The repacking of the soil clods of a specific size range reduced the structural heterogeneity often observed in a ploughed field with a much larger range of clod sizes.
 This reduction in heterogeneity was required to enable a statistical analysis of the structural development.
 The samples were not compacted in order to maintain the stability of the soil clods taken from the ploughed fields.